ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 ## Write

 OK.
 But wait.
-Why a blog?!
+Why notes?!

-Well, because on a blog, you _write_.
+Well, because you _write_ them.

 But...
-Why write? 🤔
+Why does writing matter? 🤔

 Well, because writing is like thinking.
 Only better.
 If you want to figure something out, you should probably write about it.
 As the following quote from the OG suggests: